 The image of the Irish language has changed a great deal in recent years.
 Many people are learning and speaking the language, not only in Ireland but also around the world.
 It is the community language of the Gaeltacht and is gaining strength across Northern Ireland.
 If you are interested in learning Irish, click on the buttons below for details of classes at your level.

 Click on the bar above the icon for details of classes for beginners.

 Click on the bar above the icon for details of classes for improvers.

 Click on the bar above the icon for details of classes for advanced learners, including the Diploma.

 Latest News and Events

 There’s always something happening in Irish Language circles.
 The latest news, stories and events are regularly added to our pages.

-There are now over thirty students taking the University of Ulster's Diploma in the Irish Language in Cookstown.
-First year students have their classes in The Burnavon Centre on Monday and Wednesday evenings between 6.00pm amd 8.50pm.
-SW College hosts the second year students, who come over to the Burnavon for tea and a chat during their break in classes.
+There are over thirty students currently taking the University of Ulster's Diploma in the Irish Language in Cookstown.
+First year students have their classes in The Burnavon Centre every Monday and third Wednesday of the month between 5.30pm amd 8.45pm.
+SW College hosts the second year students.
+Former students who have successfully completed the Diploma, are now studying for their degree.

 'An Ciorcal Comhrá' provides an opportunity for people to get together and use whatever Irish they have in an informal setting.
 It is not a class but that is not to say that there is nothing is to be learned when you have a cup of tea or coffee in your hand!
 There are groups in Cookstown, Dunagnnon and Coalisland.